|The SDRPlay RSP2pro (left) and RSP1a receivers (right)|

 - In the above chart we see the local oscillator frequency in the left column, the measured attenuation of the 3rd harmonic response (and its frequency) in the center column, and that amount of attenuation expressed in "S" units.
 Here, an "S" unit is based on the IARU standard (Technical recommendation R.1) of 6 dB per S unit, which is reflected in programs like SDRUNO, HDSDR and many others.

-- The attenuation of the 3rd harmonic response was measured by first noting the signal level required to obtain a given reading - typically "S-9" near the fundamental frequency, and then observing the level required to obtain that same reading - within +/-1dB - near the 3rd harmonic frequency, using the relationship forumla, above.
+- The attenuation of the 3rd harmonic response was measured by first noting the signal level required to obtain a given reading - typically "S-9" near the fundamental frequency - and then observing the level required to obtain that same reading - within +/-1dB - near the 3rd harmonic frequency, using the relationship formula, above.

 - Below the cutoff frequency of the relevant filter (nominally 12 MHz for receive frequencies in the range of 2 to 12 MHz, nominally 30 MHz for receive frequencies in the range of 12 to 30 MHz) the harmonic response is limited to that of the mixer itself, which is 21 dB.

-- We can see that on the 2 to 12 MHz segment, the attenuation doesn't exceed 40 dB (which is the low end of what I would call "OK, but not great) until one gets above about 5 MHz, and it doesn't get to the "goodish" range (50dB or more) until north of about 5.5 MHz which is borne out by the filter response charts published by SDRPlay.
+- We can see that on the 2 to 12 MHz segment, the attenuation related to the 3rd harmonic doesn't exceed 40 dB (which is the low end of what I would call "OK, but not great) until one gets above about 5 MHz (which translates to 15 MHz) and it doesn't get to the "goodish" range (50dB or more) until north of about 5.5 MHz which is borne out by the filter response charts published by SDRPlay.